 Demand for Ruby Developers Is Higher Only in Specific Locations

-In some sense, therefore, demand for Ruby teams truly depends on your location.
+In some sense, therefore, demand for offshore ruby development teams truly depends on your location.
 It should be noted, however, that there is a large volume of Ruby and Rails web development work that is done remotely.
 This is especially true of startups in European cities where there might not be a vibrant Ruby developer population.
 As a result, it is much more practical for these startups and companies to cast their net wide in the search for talent.